Wheatbelt railway lines of Western Australia: Current network

-The current wheatbelt railway lines are linked to the extensive network of CBH grain receival points that are serviced by CBH Group as part of the co-operative bulk handling business.
+The current wheatbelt railway lines are linked to the extensive network of receival points that are serviced by CBH Group as part of the co-operative bulk handling business.

-CBH has invested in its own grain haulage rolling stock and locomotives.
-In 2012 it took delivery of the CBH class locomotives.
+Historically grain had been hauled by the WAGR, Westrail and Australian Railroad Group with their own locomotives and grain wagons.
+In 2012, CBH purchased its own CBH class locomotives and grain wagons and contracted out the operation to Watco Australia.
+When re-tendered the contract was awarded to Aurizon from 2021 who continue to use the CBH owned stock.

 Tiers

 The Western Australian Minister for Transport, Simon O'Brien, created the Freight and Logistics Council of WA in 2009, composed of individuals involved in transport industries in Western Australia.

-The Minister commissioned Strategic design + Development Pty Ltd, under the guidance of the Strategic Grain Network Committee (also appointed by the Minister), to conduct a study into the rail network serving the wheatbelt.
+The minister commissioned Strategic design + Development Pty Ltd, under the guidance of the Strategic Grain Network Committee (also appointed by the minister), to conduct a study into the rail network serving the wheatbelt.
 A report was delivered in December 2009.
 In the 2009 report, and the state government's response to it, the rail network has been identified as having "tiers" - the Tier 1 and Tier 2 grain haulage railway lines have been deemed to be essential to the operations of the grain freight network.
 The position taken by the government recommended the closing of the Tier 3 railway lines and developing the "Brookton Strategy", which involves CBH Group investing in rapid grain loading facilities at Brookton and Merredin.

 The Tier network is identified on the maps as the railway lines (Tier 2 and 3 as extensions beyond the main Tier 1 network) as following: